informalsystems/quint/doc/lang.md

 instead of `+` and thus write `add(1, 3)` or `1.add(3)`.
 A small number of operators are exceptional in this sense.
 We list the alternative names when introducing operators.
 We don't expect humans to write expressions like the ones above.
-This notation is more convenient for programs, so TNT tooling may use this computer-readable representation.
+This notation is more convenient for programs, so TNT tooling should use the TNT normal form.

 Like in every programming language, several operators are special in the sense that they have non-standard priorities.
 The good news is that